Neuroinclusive Practice™

 This assessment focuses on the specific challenges that an individual is experiencing in relation to their work tasks and includes recommendations for adjustments that the Assessor believes will help them cope and be more effective at work.
 These challenges are often related to conditions such as dyslexia, dyspraxia (DCD), autism (ASD/ASC), dyscalculia, Tourette’s Syndrome, ADHD, anxiety and mental health.

-Note: This is not a screening or diagnostic assessment it is an assessment to provide practical adjustments that improve workplace effectiveness.
-(The assessor can help with these if they are needed but they are not a requirement of a WNA)
+Note: This is not a screening or diagnostic assessment, it is an assessment to provide practical adjustments that improve workplace effectiveness.
+(The assessor can help with these if they are needed, but they are not a requirement of a Workplace Needs Assessment).

 What’s included?